 In 2002, Texans voted to deregulate the electricity market, which allows you, as the consumer, to pick your electricity plan.

-The overall intent of deregulation was to reduce electricity rates and create better choices for consumers.
+The overall intent of deregulation was to reduce electricity rates and create better consumer choices.

 There are now three sets of hands that your electricity goes through before it reaches your home.